 - Not have reached your program end date

-- F-1 students must get the permission of OIS
+- F-1 students must get the permission of OISS

-- J-1 students must get the permission of their responsible officer and OIS
+- J-1 students must get the permission of their responsible officer and OISS

 Once employment is authorized, you must maintain your eligibility

 or you will lose your right to continue working.

 Below are the jobs which qualify as "On-Campus Employment":

 On-campus work for which you receive a paycheck (or other compensation) from EMU, is usually acceptable, whether it is employment in the library, the computer lab or the housing office.
 Work required by a scholarship, fellowship or assistantship is also acceptable.

 This includes work on EMU's campus for an outside contractor, if this work provides direct services to students; the bookstore and franchised food outlets may qualify here.
 Please check with an OISS advisor if you plan to work for an on-campus contractor.